SPlanzer/portfolio_website/content/articles/pytorch/index.en.md

 Having explored conventional methods for feature extraction from satellite imagery as part of recent academic studies I am currently investing my time into how to utilise machine learning and particularly Convolutional Neural Networks (CNNs) to classify geographic features.

 I am particularly interested in leveraging PyTorch for this purpose.

+## Status
+I am in the progress of learning PyTorch - Please check back soon